surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   -  Creating a Project to control our data model
   - Configuring the model to access our connection
-  - Create visualisation for to explore the data and
+  - Create visualisation for to explore and pictorial representation of the data
+  - Create Dashboard to create layouts for the reports
+  - Save and shar

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NDQ1NDU1Nyw0Mzg3NDYwNzMsMjEwND
+eyJoaXN0b3J5IjpbMTk4ODg4NDQ1Nyw0Mzg3NDYwNzMsMjEwND
 cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
 -->